 The growth and popularity of Buddhism helped Rajgir become the centre of Buddhist activities.
 Rajgir tourism is an integral part of entire Buddhist Tourist Circuit and is connected with other Buddhist pilgrim destinations.
-Rajgir city is ten kilometres away from Nalanda, another Buddhist pilgrim destination of eminence.
+Rajgir city is ten kilometres from Nalanda, another Buddhist pilgrim destination of eminence.

-Fairs and Festivals of Rajgir
+Fairs And Festivals Of Rajgir

 The summers can be warm and winters moderately cold.
 The best season to plan a trip to Rajgir is from October to March.

-How to reach Rajgir
+How To Reach Rajgir

 Connectivity to Rajgir may need some prior planning as it has a railway station but no airport of its own.
 The connectivity by road is decent and can be relied upon.